 BEST WORLD MUSIC ALBUM

-Official Nominees on the Second Ballot will be announced in December 2017.
+Official Nominees on the Second Ballot will be announced on November 28th, 2017.

 RECORDING ACADEMY MEMBERS:

 Voting Members may request a free copy of "Neotolian Song" by emailing:

 Promotional FYC material may be mailed to Interrobang Records: